RghdE/BDAI-W1-BI-Project/README.md

-# BI-Project
-Visualizing the US Police Shooting dataset using Power BI/Tableau and creating a dashboard with insightful insights and action plans.

 <a name="readme-top"></a>

 # :bar_chart: :tv: BI-Project
-As part of the Big Data and AI Engineering Onsite Bootcamp, we are asked to search for a dataset to visulise it using buisness intelligence tools.
+As part of the Big Data and AI Engineering Onsite Bootcamp, we are asked to search for a dataset and visualize it using business intelligence tools.
 The project has to have an impact and deliver clear insights with actionable plans.

 ![3bc9f66b-f069-4145-ab9c-9138dc6c1b67_1140x641](https://user-images.githubusercontent.com/53378171/222489799-9a2415cf-13a3-4443-a0bc-eebaa1768697.jpg)